rmhorne/mallet_utilities/README.md

 The main script, `bamMallet.py`, runs analysis on a .mallet file with configuration options in `bamMalletConfig.json`, outputs the results into a specified directory structure, and creates some .csv files for use with Gephi, R, or other SNA applications.
 It does *not* import topics into the .mallet format, as you will almost certainly want to configure different stop words and other options.

-Once you have produced a .mallet file, you can invoke this utility by calling `python bamMallet.py malletFileLocation bamMalletConfigFileName directoryLocation`
+Once you have produced a .mallet file, you can invoke this utility by calling `python bamMallet.py malletFileLocation bamMalletConfigFileName numberOfKeys directoryLocation`.

 ## Script Parameters:
 1. `malletFileLocation`: The path to your .mallet file.

 2. `bamMalletConfigFileName`: the path to your .json configuration file

+3. `numberOfKeys`: the number of Keys to display; this parameter is used in Mallet's `--num-top-words` option.

-3. `directoryLocation`: Where you want the output directory structure placed relative to the invoked script
+4. `directoryLocation`: Where you want the output directory structure placed relative to the invoked script

+The script fires Mallet's `mallet train-topics` command for each specified `--num-iterations` value for a specified number of different `--optimize-interval` values for a specified number of `--num-topics` values, which are specified in a .json config file.

+For example, if you had `[1, 2]` for your iteration values, `[3, 4, 5]` for your  optimization values, and `[10, 50]` for your number of topics, the script will invoke `mallet train-topics` 12 times (with any additional commands specified in your config file), as represented below:

+ * `--num-iterations 1 --optimize-interval 3 --num-topics 10`
+ * `--num-iterations 1 --optimize-interval 3 --num-topics 50`
+ * `--num-iterations 1 --optimize-interval 4 --num-topics 10`
+ * `--num-iterations 1 --optimize-interval 4 --num-topics 50`
+ * `--num-iterations 1 --optimize-interval 5 --num-topics 10`
+ * `--num-iterations 1 --optimize-interval 5 --num-topics 50`
+ * `--num-iterations 2 --optimize-interval 3 --num-topics 10`
+ * `--num-iterations 2 --optimize-interval 3 --num-topics 50`
+ * `--num-iterations 2 --optimize-interval 4 --num-topics 10`
+ * `--num-iterations 2 --optimize-interval 4 --num-topics 50`
+ * `--num-iterations 2 --optimize-interval 4 --num-topics 50`
+ * `--num-iterations 2 --optimize-interval 5 --num-topics 10`
+ * `--num-iterations 2 --optimize-interval 5 --num-topics 50`

 ***
 ## json Config File: